01 Oct Artists Profiles – Sculpture Symposium at Sulphur Lake

-Born and bred in Turangi, all Natanahira wanted to do when he was young was to join the armoured division in Waiouru.
-The idea of being a tank driver was a passion for him but took up the second, safer option of art.
-Natanahira attended the Maori Arts and Crafts Institute in Rotorua where his career as an artist blossomed and he has been sculpting for over thirty years.
-He has taken part in numerous sculpture symposiums in the Bay of Plenty and Waikato over the past four years, including the 2014 Rotorua Symposium, and also travelled to Nepal in 2016 to represent Aotearoa.
+Born and bred in Turangi, all Natanahira wanted to do when he was young was join the armoured division in Waiouru.
+The idea of being a tank driver was a passion for him, but instead took up the second, safer option of art.
+Natanahira attended the New Zealand Māori Arts & Crafts Institute in Rotorua where his career as an artist blossomed and he has now been sculpting for over thirty years.
+He has taken part in numerous sculpture symposia in the Bay of Plenty and Waikato, including the 2014 Rotorua Sculpture Symposium, and also travelled to Nepal in 2016 to represent Aotearoa.

-Having completed a two year Craft Design Maori Certificate at Waiariki Polytechnic in Rotorua, Jamie gained design and practical skill which have held him in good stead over the years.
-He then went traveling for a couple of years before completing a Fine Arts Degree in Whanganui, majoring in sculpture and setting up his business, Jamie Pickernell Art Furniture.
-Moving back to Rotorua twenty years ago, he set up rurally with his home and workshop, and makes his living through outdoor sculpture exhibitions and commissions for sculpture, furniture and architectural hardware.
+Having completed a two year Craft Design Māori Certificate at Waiariki Polytechnic (now Toi Ohomai) in Rotorua, Jamie gained design and practical skills which have held him in good stead over the years.
+He then went traveling for a few years before completing a Fine Arts Degree in Whanganui, majoring in sculpture, and at the same time setting up his business, Jamie Pickernell Art Furniture.
+Moving back to Rotorua twenty years ago, he set up his home and workshop, and makes his living through outdoor sculpture exhibitions and commissions for sculpture, furniture and architectural hardware.